posted on Wednesday, August 03, 2022.

 series, with the first and second doses separated by 28 days.

-are two vaccines approved for monkeypox, JYNNEOS and ACAM2000.
+are two vaccines approved for mpox, JYNNEOS and ACAM2000.
 JYNNEOS is

 the preferred vaccine for nearly everyone.
 You can read more about the differences

 in the vaccines on the CDC